 of CO2 emissions avoided in the two cities

-- In Poznań, Veolia is involved in city centre rehabilitation programs by connecting buildings to the heating network, thus eliminating individual coal stoves, which not only emit pollutants and CO2 but are also a fire hazard.
+• In both cities, Veolia is involved in city centre rehabilitation programs by connecting buildings to the heating network, thus eliminating individual coal stoves, which not only emit pollutants - especially dust and CO2 but are also a fire hazard.

-- In terms of energy efficiency, the 3 units in Łódź are among the best in the world - heat losses are less than 10% - with results comparable to those in Scandinavia.
+• In terms of energy efficiency, the 3 units in CHP4 in Łódź are comparable to the best.

-By opting for an improved approach to the energy mix that incorporates biomass, Veolia is contributing to local economic development, ensuring both a high level of resource quality and availability and an economically profitable heating method (a 15 to 20% saving on consumers' bills).
+By opting for an improved approach to the energy mix that incorporates biomass, Veolia is contributing to local economic development, ensuring both a high level of resource quality and availability and an economically profitable heating method.

 In the context of vocational training, Veolia has created special classes for the job of energy technician.

-Population : approximately 500,000 people covered in Łódź and 200,000 in Poznań Facilities: Karolin cogeneration plant in Poznań, consisting of 3 units with a total output of 270 MWe and a thermal output of 790 MWt; cogeneration plant in Łódź, consisting of 3 units with a total output of 198 MWe and a thermal output of 820 MWt.
+Facilities: Karolin cogeneration plant in Poznań, consisting of 3 units with a total output of 270 MWe and a thermal output of 790 MWt; cogeneration plant (CHP3 and CHP4) in Łódź, consisting of 7 units with a total output of 404 MWe and a thermal output of 1624 MWt.

-• Energy management for the thermal power plants on the heating networks in Łódź and Poznań based on biomass.
+• Energy management for the thermal power plants on the heating networks in Łódź and Poznań based on coal, partly replaced by biomass.

 • Investment in boilers and a complete logistics supply system.